It’s painful, isn’t it?

-Values-based budgeting can help you check the task “create a budget” off your to-do list.
-Finally!
+Well, values-based budgeting can help you check the task “create a budget” off your to-do list, finally!

 Budgeting can be one of those tasks that you keep writing and re-writing from one to-do list to the next, guilt-shaming you each time.